paulstatezny/book-notes/better_than_before_gretchen_rubin.md

     - Taking small steps to build a habit is more sustainable.
 When change is quick to come, it's quick to go too.
     - On the other hand, if there's a lot of needed/wanted change, taking too much of an "incremental" approach to change can leave you stuck in old patterns too long.

+#### Self-Questionnaire

+- At what time of day do I feel energized?
+(Morning) When do I drag?
+(Night)
+- Do I like racing from one activity to another, or do I prefer unhurried transitions?
+(The latter)
+- Do I like to listen to experts, or do I prefer to figure things out for myself?
+(Experts, I think)
+- Does spending money on an activity make me feel more committed to it, or less committed?
+(More)
+- Does it bother me to act differently from other people, or do I get a charge out of it?
+(Bother)
+- Am I more likely to indulge in a bad havit in a group, or when I'm alone?
+(Alone)

 #### Editorial Note

 I struggle with these "Types" because my gut says some (or most) of them seem like spectrums more than dichotomies.